 Ms Prutha, the school counsellor conducted well being sessions on acceptance and tolerance.
 Students were asked how they were all similar and different from each other.
-Their responses included the languages they spoke, how they dressed up, how they were friends with different people, how they reacted in different situations etc. They shared responses like how they take each other's positives and negatives and how they are still accepting each other.
-Students understood that not everyone is the same/ similar and everyone is as important as they are.
+They gave interesting responses including the languages they speak, how they dress, how they are friends with different people, how they react in different situations etc. Some of their responses were like how they take each other's positives and negatives and how they are still accepting of each other.
+Students understood that not everyone's the same/ similar and everyone is as important as they are.

-School Philosophy - 5 Developmental Pillars

-Core Values: Core value for the month, 'respect', was inculcated through various ways.
-Students discussed the meaning of celebrating and admiring diversities as well as the meaning of regards, through a scenario.
-They connected to stories where they chose to respect each other even when they were different from each other.
+School Philosophy - 5 Developmental Pillars Core Values: Core value for the month, 'respect', was inculcated through various ways.
+Students discussed the meaning of celebrating and admiring diversities and the meaning of regards, by playing a short role scenario.
+They connected to stories where they chose to respect each other even when they are different from each other.